-If you'll be walking on a treadmill during a stress echocardiogram, wear comfortable shoes.
-If you're having a transesophageal echocardiogram, you won't be able to drive afterward because of the sedating medication you'll likely receive.
-Before you have your transesophageal echocardiogram, be sure to make arrangements to get home.
+If you're having a transesophageal echocardiogram, you won't be able to drive afterward because of the medication you'll likely receive.
+Be sure to arrange for a ride home.

 What you can expect

-The technician will move the transducer back and forth over your chest.
-The sound waves create images of your heart on a monitor, which are recorded for your doctor to review.
+- The technician will move the transducer back and forth over your chest to record images of sound-wave echoes from your heart.
 You may hear a pulsing "whoosh," which is the ultrasound recording the blood flowing through your heart.

 After the procedure

-Usually, you can resume your normal daily activities after an echocardiogram.
+Most people can resume their normal daily activities after an echocardiogram.

 If your echocardiogram is normal, no further testing may be needed.
 If the results are concerning, you may be referred to a doctor trained in heart conditions (cardiologist) for more tests.

-- Heart size.
-Weakened or damaged heart valves, high blood pressure, or other diseases can cause the chambers of your heart to enlarge or the walls of your heart to be abnormally thickened.
-Your doctor can use an echocardiogram to evaluate the need for treatment or monitor treatment effectiveness.
+- Changes in your heart size.
+Weakened or damaged heart valves, high blood pressure or other diseases can cause the chambers of your heart to enlarge or the walls of your heart to be abnormally thickened.

 - Damage to the heart muscle.
-During an echocardiogram, your doctor can determine whether all parts of the heart wall are contributing normally to your heart's pumping activity.
-Parts that move weakly may have been damaged during a heart attack or be receiving too little oxygen.
-This may indicate coronary artery disease or various other conditions.
+An echocardiogram helps your doctor determine whether all parts of the heart wall are contributing normally to your heart's pumping activity.
+Areas of heart wall that move weakly may have been damaged during a heart attack, or be receiving too little oxygen.

 - Heart defects.
-Many heart defects can be detected with an echocardiogram, including problems with the heart chambers, abnormal connections between the heart and major blood vessels, and complex heart defects that are present at birth.
-Echocardiograms can even be used to monitor a baby's heart development before birth.
+An echocardiogram can show problems with the heart chambers, abnormal connections between the heart and major blood vessels, and complex heart defects that are present at birth.